NTLx/CMTools/user_manual.md

 -   Once processing is finished, the "Processing Results" section will show the status for each file.
 -   Result files are generated in the same directory as their corresponding input files.
 -   If any errors occurred, a dialog box will pop up with detailed error messages.
--   You can click on any result item to quickly navigate to the file's location.
+-   You can click on any result item to quickly locate the original file in your file explorer.

 ## 5. Tool-Specific Details